Slovak Society for GEOMETRY and GRAPHICS

 Any interested party can become a member - individual or collective.

 Slovak Society for Geometry and Graphics is a collective member of

 ISGG - International Society for Geometry and Graphics

 The objective of the society is to foster international collaboration

 and stimulate scientific research and teaching methodology in the fields of geometry and computer graphics.

 The society is a non-profit international organization with its registered administrative office where the President resides.

-The Vice-President for Europe, Near East and Africa is Prof. Gunter Wiess from Dresden University of Technology in Germany.
+The Vice-President for Europe, Near East and Africa is Prof. Hans-Peter Schröcker, University of Innsbruck, Austria.